phoenixframework/phoenix/guides/request_lifecycle.md

 Phoenix will see the template file and compile it into an `index(assigns)` function, similar as before.
 There is no runtime or performance difference between the two styles.

-Also note the controller name (`HelloController`) and the view name (`HelloHTML`) and their respective files, `hello_controller.ex` and `hello_html.ex` all follow the same naming convention.  and are named after each other.
+Also note the controller name (`HelloController`) and the view name (`HelloHTML`) and their respective files, `hello_controller.ex` and `hello_html.ex` all follow the same naming convention, and are named after each other.
 You could name the directory anything you want, as long as you update the `embed_templates` setting accordingly, but it's best to follow conventions.

 ```console
 lib/hello_web